 By opening a separate 529 plan for each child and contributing the same amount to each plan, you can always tell your children you treated them equally when it came time to fund their education.

 With only one 529 plan split among multiple children, the issue of fairness may rear its ugly head.
 What if you had one child attend an expensive private university that ate up 80% of the funds?

 Would your second child be bitter that only 20% of the funds were available to only pay for a public university?
 Or would your second child not think anything of it?
 Hard to say!

 Private Versus Public School Debate

 My sister attended Smith College that cost about $23,000 a year to attend from 1992-1995.
 I went to The College of William & Mary that cost $2,800 a year to attend in 1995-1996.

 After college, out of curiosity, I asked my dad whether I could have the 4-year tuition difference, which equated to about $80,800.
 He told me, “Sorry son, I used part of your college savings funds to pay for your sister's graduate school education.”

-I wasn’t disappointed by his response because I had just landed a good job post-graduation and was kind of just joking around.
-One of the reasons why I chose to attend a public college was so that my parents wouldn’t haven’t to spend so much on my education.
+I wasn't disappointed by his response because I had just landed a good job post-graduation.
+I was also kind of just joking around.
+One of the reasons why I chose to attend a public college was so that my parents wouldn't haven't to spend so much on my education.
 I was already grateful to have gotten through college without any student loan debt.